MAY 16 (FRI)

 SPEAKERS

-MOON Jeongho Branch Chair, National Human Rights Commission Branch, Headquarters of Central Administrative Agencies, Korean Government Employees' Union
+MOON Jeongho Chair, National Human Rights Commission of Korea Branch, Central Government Headquarters, Korean Government Employees' Union

 LEE Jeong-eun Professor, Department of Sociology, Changwon National University